wpjerrykwok/wpjerrykwok.github.io/docs/_posts/2024-07-23-getting-started-to-set-up-github-pages-for-portfolio.md

 Now that you have a GitHub account, you're ready to create a repository for your portfolio website.
 In the next section, I'll cover how to do this and start setting up GitHub Pages.

+---

 ## Make a new repository

----
-Now that you have a GitHub account, the next step is to create a new repository for the portfolio website.
+With a GitHub account, the next step is to create a new repository for the portfolio website.
 This repository will hold all the files for the site.

 1. Log in to [GitHub](https://github.com).

 2. Click the **+** icon in the top right corner of the page.
 Select **New repository** from the dropdown menu to create a new repository.
    ![plus]({{ page.asset_path }}plus.png)

-3. Name the repository in this format: **username.github.io**, where username is the GitHub username. :bulb: For example, if your username is **analystjames**, your repository should be named **analystjames.github.io**.
+3. Name the repository in this format: **username.github.io**, where username is the GitHub username. :bulb: For example, if your username is **analystjoey**, your repository should be named **analystjoey.github.io**.
    ![reponame]({{ page.asset_path }}reponame.png)

 4. Choose **Public**.